kostadinoff/phd/notes.md

 - the incidence of tumors tends to change in a more predictable manner than prevalence and it is more closely connected to the cause of the diseases; #EPI

-- the incidence is a direct measure of the burden imposed by the need for the first line cancer treatment; the number of patients amenable to enter a clinical study is reflected by cancer incidence. #EPI #DEF
+- the incidence is a direct measure of the burden imposed by the need for the first line cancer treatment; the number of patients amenable to enter a clinical study is reflected by cancer incidence. #EPI #DF

 - Clinical decision-making is more problematic in the case of a rare tumor because clinical studies on that tumor are more difficult to carry out so the quality of available evidence tends to be limited. #T